adebray/latex_style_files/lecture_notes/README.md

 - `packages.tex`, which includes packages that aren't style-focused, e.g. `inputenc`.
 - `macros.tex`, which contains shortcuts I define for ease of TeXing.
 	- `xy_macros.tex` for those macros specific to Xy.
-	- `letters.tex` will contain shortcuts for \mathbb, \mathcal, and \mathscr for letters I tend to use.
+	- `letters.tex` will contain shortcuts for commands I use involving \mathbb, \mathcal, \mathscr, etc.
 	- `theorems.tex` will contain all definitions of theorem environments.
 - A `notes_d` document class, which includes everything.
 - A `minnotes_d` document class which includes `macros.tex`.